 Click Add Assertion option or click it from the toolbar – Add Assertion window appears on the screen with different types of assertions.

-1. Click Property Content category from the list – associated assertion types and their description is displayed
+1. Click on the Property Content category from the list – associated assertion types and their description is displayed

-2. Click Contains assertion and click Add button
+2. Click Contains assertions and click the Add button

 3. This is the assertion configuration window.
 Here itself we have to specify the expected condition based on the response.

 For example, let me enter New York text in this text field.
-Ignore case in comparison checkbox will ignore even if the expected value is in upper case or lower case.
+Ignore cases in comparison checkbox will ignore even if the expected value is in upper case or lower case.

 4. Now execute the test suite and verify the results.
-As you have seen in the test suite window, green indicates the successful execution and red denotes failure.
+As you can see in the test suite window, green indicates successful execution and red denotes failure.

 #2) Not Contains Assertion

 We can use “not contains” assertion for validating requests in negative scenarios.
-We can use GetSupplierByZipCode request to learn that.
+We can use GetSupplierByZipCode request to learn more about it.

 The “not contains” assertion, it is highlighted in green colour as it is executed successfully.